ntreyn/Pi-Calc/README.md

 # Pi-Calc
-Simple python function to estimate Pi with pseudorandom number generation.
+Simple python function to estimate Pi by the Dart Board method with pseudorandom number generation.